Skip to Content

 Can you prevent itchy ears?
 Stopping putting things in your ear is a good start, such as cotton swabs which can push earwax further into your ear canal or remove the protective layer of wax in your ear.
 This can lead to more discomfort.

-Always remember to dry your ear thoroughly every time you get them wet, either in the bath, shower, sea or pool.
+Always remember to dry your ears thoroughly every time you get them wet, either in the bath, shower, sea, or pool.
 This reduces the risk of trapped moisture which can cause infections and bring on itchy ears.

 Itching behind ears or earlobes?